 After breakfast, we visit Bethany, the town where Jesus often stayed with his friends Mary and Martha, and where he raised Lazarus from the dead.
 We then drive to visit the Qasr El-Yahud baptismal site on the River Jordan, which the Vatican recognises as the authentic location of the baptism.
 Here we renew our baptismal vows.
 We have lunch in Jericho, the world’s lowest-lying and oldest continuously occupied city.
-In the city centre we see the sycamore tree which tradition says descends from the one that Zacchaeus the Tax Collector was sitting in when Jesus came to town.
 From an observation point outside Jericho we have a great view of the Mount of Temptation, the place where Jesus spent 40 days and 40 nights in the desert.
 We then proceed to the Dead Sea, where we can float on the water — and also enjoy a drink at the world’s lowest-lying bar, at 418 metres below sea level!
 Overnight: Jerusalem

 Sunday, May 3